 Before you do this workout, please read these exercise guidelines.

 You should spend a few minutes warming up your leg muscles before your workout – you can use this warm up routine.

-These are the reps for each exercise.
-You can download a printable version at the end.
-The exercise instructions are below.
+These are the exercises and reps.
+You can download a printable PDF chart below.

 - Lift your leg to the side, then keeping it lifted, make small clockwise circles.
 When you have completed 10 reps, reverse the direction.